ProfKevinKelly/InformaTV/Curator View/README.md

 - Michael Makarenko

 ## Current state (27/02/2021):
-- non-interactive HTML skeleton comprised almost completely of placeholders.
+- non-interactive minimal HTML based on requirements document with placeholders.

 ## Doing Currently:
-- learning HTML, will move onto learning CSS soon, and JS after that.
+- learning HTML and CSS.

 ## TO DO for next week:
 - improve looks and functionality with better HTMl and the addition of CSS.